5T33Z0/OC-Little-Translated/11_Graphics/Metal_3/README.md

 	- If it is not, follow the Guide to fix your Framebuffer patch via `DeviceProperties`
 2. Double-click **metalgpu** to check Metal 3 supüort (macOS 13 only):
 	- If Metal 3 is available for either iGPU or dGPU, you don't need a fix
 	- If Metal 3 is not availabe for either iGPU/dGPU, it means that your dGPU does not support Metal 3 and it is not enabled for the iGPU either.
-Follow the guide to add `enable-metal` to the `DeviceProperties` of your iGPU (Intel (U)HD 630 only).
+Follow the guide to add `enable-metal` to the `DeviceProperties` of your iGPU (works on Intel (U)HD 630 only).

+**NOTE**: The Metal capabilities of dGPUs are limited by the used hardware.
+AMD GPUs of the Polaris family (RX 500 series) only support Metal 1 and 2, while GPUs of the Navi 10 (RX 5000 series) and Navi 20 (RX 6000 series) family also support Metal 3.

 ## 2b.
 Check presence of "GPU" tab (optional)
-1. Check if "GPU" Tab is present in Activity Monitor:
 - Run Activity Monitor (located under Programs/Utilities)
 - Check if it contains a Tab called "GPU" (as shown in the "About" section)
 - If it is present, you don't have to fix it
 - If it is not present you can follow the guide to fix your DeviceProperties or skip straight to section 5 to use a defaults-write command to enable the GPU Tab instead.
-2. Checking Hardware Acceleration and Metal Support

-**NOTE**: The Metal capabilities of GPUs are limited by the used hardware.
-GPUs of the Polaris family (RX 500 series) only support Metal 1 and 2, while GPUs of the Navi 10 (RX 5000 series) and Navi 20 (RX 6000 series) family also support Metal 3.

 ## 3. Obtaining AAPL,slot-name for iGPU and GPU
 In order to get the "GPU" Tab to display in macOS Ventura you need to add AAPL,slot-name to the DeviceProperties of the iGPU and dGPU.
 Follow either Method 1 or 2 to do so: